 *College level coursework completed at colleges/universities licensed by state boards of education to award associate degrees or higher but that are not members of one of the six regional accrediting associations may be eligible for credit by validation.

 Penn State will review any military transcripts provided – they are not required – in order to determine if any credit may be awarded for military experience.
 For this reason, we highly recommend that you submit your military transcript for credit evaluation.
 To understand what information you need to send to Penn State, please review the detailed list provided in our Military Credit section.

 Penn State awards credit based on the results of many different examinations.
 If you have taken AP, IB, or CLEP examinations at any point, you may be able to earn credit from your test performance.
 Additionally, Penn State recognizes DSST exams (formerly DANTES), and awards credit based on test performance in those subjects.

 Please visit Academic Credit to find the list of examinations Penn State accepts, as well as a subject-by-subject breakdown of the possible credit available.

 Current students can request consideration of credit from transcripts not transferable through other means.
 While the forms can be obtained from the Undergraduate Admissions Office, this process requires a review by the academic college.
-Please contact us for the forms and to get more information about what needs to accompany the request.

 Current students also have the option of earning college credit through the submission of a portfolio that outlines how college-level learning experiences have been obtained through non-college experiences.
 Once enrolled, students should contact their academic college for the college’s procedure for participating in this portfolio assessment.
-The student must identify the specific Penn State course, and then in accordance with the college’s procedure, make the request for portfolio review by petition.
+The student must identify the specific Penn State course, and then in accordance with the college’s procedure, make the request for a portfolio review by petition.